tsouanas/2024.2-fun/README.md

 # 2024.2-fun

-Files created during and used by my classes of the Functional Programming course, for the semester 2024.2, UFRN.
+Files for my class of Functional Programming; semester 2024.2, UFRN.